kelvinkellner/tailscale-systray/README.md

 <div align="center">

-> <b>[NOTE]</b>
+> <b>NOTE</b><br/>
-> This is a fork of [C10udburst/tailscale-systray](https://github.com/C10udburst/tailscale-systray) built with alternative Tailscale [icons](https://github.com/kelvinkellner/tailscale-systray/tree/master/icons).
+> This is a fork of [C10udburst/tailscale-systray](https://github.com/C10udburst/tailscale-systray) built with alternative Tailscale [icons](https://github.com/kelvinkellner/tailscale-systray/tree/master/icons).<br/>
-> There are two binaries included for each OS/architecture, choose between black or white icons.
+> There are two binaries included for each OS/architecture, you can choose between black or white icons.<br/>
-> To learn how you can built this project yourself, read about [compiling Go source code on the Arch wiki](https://wiki.archlinux.org/title/Go)
+> To learn how you can build this project yourself, read about [compiling Go source code on the Arch wiki](https://wiki.archlinux.org/title/Go).

 <img src="icons/on.png" width="60em">